 Why Use Cloudflare With Cloudways?

-- CDN delivery – Static files (images, CSS, JavaScript) are cached on Cloudflare’s global edge network and served from the location closest to each visitor.
-This reduces load on your server and improves time-to-first-byte for international users.
+Static files such as images, CSS, and JavaScript are cached on Cloudflare’s global edge network and served from the location closest to each visitor.
+This reduces load on your Cloudways server and lowers time-to-first-byte for visitors outside your server’s data centre region.
+Cloudways includes server-side caching (Varnish, Breeze) for dynamic pages, but Cloudflare handles the static layer independently at the edge.

 How to Connect Cloudflare to Cloudways